percona/postgresql-docs/docs/major-upgrade.md

 Run **all** commands as root or via **sudo**:
 {.power-number}

-1. Install Percona Distribution for PostgreSQL 16 packages.
+1. Install Percona Distribution for PostgreSQL {{pgversion}} packages.

     * [Install percona-release :octicons-link-external-16:](https://docs.percona.com/percona-software-repositories/installing.html).
 If you have installed it before, [update it to the latest version](https://docs.percona.com/percona-software-repositories/updating.html)